thrackle-io/rules-engine/docs/userGuides/development/invariants/client/token/handler/Fees-invariants.md

 ## Fees Invariants

-- A non-owner can never add a fee
+- A non Rule Admin can never add a fee
-- A non-owner can never remove a fee
+- A non Rule Admin can never remove a fee
-- A non-owner can never retrieve a fee
+- A non Rule Admin can never propose a new owner
-- A non-owner can never propose a new owner
+- Any user can getApplicableFees.
 - When adding a fee, minimum balance can never be more than maximum balance
 - When adding a fee, fee percentage can never be greater than 10000 or less than -10000
 - When adding a fee, fee percentage can never be 0